 Adrenalin diluted in 5 percent dextrose solutions or 5 percent dextrose and sodium chloride solutions are stable for 4 hours at room temperature or 24 hours under refrigerated conditions.

 Adrenalin Injection: clear, colorless solution supplied as 30 mg/30 mL (1 mg/mL) in a multiple dose amber glass vial.

 Warnings and Precautions

 Injection into the anterolateral aspect of the thigh (vastus lateralis muscle) is the most appropriate location for administration because of its location, size, and available blood flow.
-Injection into (or near) smaller muscles, such as in the deltoid, is not recommended due to possible differences in absorption associated with this use.
+Injection into (or near) smaller muscles, such as in the deltoid, is not recommended.

 Do not administer repeated injections of epinephrine at the same site, as the resulting vasoconstriction may cause tissue necrosis.